abdulsamad/experimentia/README.md

 ## Experimentia

-Welcome to Experimentia, where I explore the OpenAI's API!
+Welcome to Experimentia, where I exploring the LLM's API!
 Below, you'll find information on technologies used, supported browsers, installation instructions, and how to set up the environment.
 Don't bother why I chose this name—I'm just rolling with it! 🤷‍♂️

 ## Features

-- Utilize both GPT-3 and GPT-4 and use in variations
-- Utilize DALL·E and DALL·E-3 for generating images
 - Voice input capability
 - Save chats (including images converted to base64) locally in IndexDB
 - Download generated images